geek-cookbook/geek-cookbook/manuscript/recipies/portainer.md

+hero: A recipe for a sexy view of your Docker Swarm

 # Portainer

 [Portainer](https://portainer.io/) is a lightweight sexy UI for visualizing your docker environment.
 It also happens to integrate well with Docker Swarm clusters, which makes it a great fit for our stack.